American Indian Model Schools: 2012 Charter renewal hearings

 During the 2012 charter renewal process for the second middle school, AIPCS II, the Oakland Office of Charter Schools (OCS) found practices in violation of the charter and applicable law.
-OCS also found lack of responsible governance on the part of the AIPCS governing board, and poor financial accountability.
+OCS also found a lack of responsible governance on the part of the AIPCS governing board, and poor financial accountability.
 The shortcomings of the school adversely affected parents and students; financial resources were not used to address the needs of students.
 OCS noted the following strength of the model school system: AIPCS II did pursue its measurable student outcome in its current charter and met its AYP.
-The following challenges were noted: adherence to proposed educational program and compliance with regulatory elements (financial audits, reporting, enrollment, admissions, Brown Act, Political Reform Act).
+The following challenges were noted: adherence to the proposed educational program and compliance with regulatory elements (financial audits, reporting, enrollment, admissions, Brown Act, Political Reform Act).

 On April 4, 2012, the OUSD board held its AIPCS II charter renewal hearing.
 OCS recommended denying and revoking the charter.
 President London of the OCS suggested OUSD could deny the charter and AIPCS II could renew with Alameda County, pending expected results of the state's FCMAT "extraordinary audit".
 OCS noted that Chavis had served as both lessee and lessor, that his personal car insurance was paid by the school (the school does not have any cars), and that school checks were made out to a charter board member, among other financial issues.

-AIM Schools Board President Michael Stember defended AIPCS II and the charter system's new accountant Christina Chen denied all charges.
-Given the outstanding student achievements, noted in API, and numerous parent, staff, and students who spoke in support of the school, the OUSD board voted 4–3 to renew the AIPCS II charter for another five years.
+AIM Schools Board President Michael Stember defended AIPCS II, and Christina Chen, the charter system's new accountant, denied all charges.
+Given the outstanding student achievements noted in API, and numerous parents, staff, and students who spoke in support of the school, the OUSD board voted 4–3 to renew the AIPCS II charter for another five years.
 The board will return to the issue in two years to verify training of the AIPCS governing board and more rigorous accounting practices at the school.
 The approved charter allowed AIPCS II to expand to include elementary grades K–4.
 It became a K–12 school.
 See minutes.
 See minutes.